 No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into Ethiopia’s requirements for legal marriage.
-Public information on Ethiopia’s marriage requirements are hard to come by, so you may need to hire a local attorney.
+Public information on Ethiopia’s marriage requirements is hard to come by, so you might need to hire a local attorney.

 If you will hold your wedding in the U.S., you must abide by the laws of the state where you marry.
-For a summary, see “Marriage Laws in Your State.”
 You will need to obtain a marriage certificate from a local government office.
 A church certificate, for example, is not enough.